Nail Technician

 I have bad calluses on my hands from years of playing tennis.
 I've tried everything to remove them, but I've had them since I was a teenager.
 Is there anything I can do, or will I have these forever?

-Asked by jackrabbit over 9 years ago
+Asked by jackrabbit about 10 years ago

 I understand how frustrating callus removal can be.
 If you have tried many different removal procedures with no luck, I would recommend that you see a physician.
 However, if you feel that is unnecessary at this time, try this method: